 Understanding relative interest

 This does not reflect the number of times that keyword was searched.
 Rather, it's measuring relative interest.

-In relative terms, 100 represents the peak popularity of our search term during that period, 50 represents half that interest, and 0 indicates insufficient data.
+In relative terms, 100 represents the peak popularity of the search term during that period, 50 represents half that interest, and 0 indicates insufficient data.
 Google calculates this by dividing a term's search count by the total searches in the selected geography and time range, and the results are highly accurate.

 However, while this approach enables consistent comparisons over time even as overall search volumes fluctuate, it makes it practically impossible to grasp the size of a topic.